mwganson/Parametric_Curve_FP/README.md

 ### Equation1 and Equation2 Groups
 String variables: a, b, c, d1-dN, X, Y, and Z may contain python style comments.
 These begin with a pound symbol (#).
 The # and the rest of the line are ignored by the evaluation mechanism.
 For example, a value for a could be 12 #radius.
 In such a case only the 12 is evaluated, not the # or anything following it.
 #### a,b,c,d,X,Y,Z
 These are string properties that hold the formulas for creating the curve.
 Math expressions, like cos(), sin(), atan(), etc. can be used in the formulas.
-Basically, anything in the math package, such as math.pi can be used (use it as simply pi and not as math.pi).
+Most things in the math package, such as math.pi can be used (use it as simply pi and not as math.pi).
+See the list of supported functions below.
 In all of these you can refer to t.
 For property a you cannot refer to b or c (because these variables haven't been created yet).
 In b you can refer to a, but not c.
 In c you can refer to both a and b.
-In X,Y, and Z you can refer to a, b, or c.<br/>
+In X,Y, and Z you can refer to a, b, or c.
+All references are case-sensitive, meaning, for example, x doesn't work, but X does.<br/>
 <br/>
 a -> only refer to t<br/>
 b -> only refer to a and t<br/>